hamnaiqbal/Hamnaiqbal/README.md

 - 🙋 Employee at [Nastech](https://nastechgroup.com/) as Front End Web Developer.
 - 🙋 Former Ex Lead at [National Youth Assembly](https://www.nya.com.pk/)
 - 🌱 I’m Full Time Wordpress Developer.
-- 👯 My skills are in designing, development SEO Optimization and Web Scrapping.
+- 👯 My skills are in designing, development SEO and Web Scrapping.
 - 💻 Mentor at teaching Web Development.
 - 👻 Open source contributor at Github.
 - 📫 How to reach me: [Linked In](https://www.linkedin.com/in/hamnaiqbalkhan/)